 This page provides an overview of the types of courses offered by the History Department.
 Please refer to this page when selecting courses to fulfill degree requirements.

-Click here for the full list of undergraduate and graduate courses offered for the 2013-2014 academic year. (coming soon).
+Click here for the full list of undergraduate and graduate courses offered for the 2014-2015 academic year.

 Generally, course numbers indicate the following:

 - 70-, 80-, 90-, and 1000-level: undergraduate (view profiles of our undergraduate courses)